 “There's liquid in the bottle” (sweating or separation)

-Pooling liquid or an oily residue often points to syneresis or phase separation-water or oil migrating out of the gel matrix.
-This can show up when emulsification isn’t robust enough, hold times are too long, or the system is overloaded with liquid components.
+Pooling liquid or an oily residue often points to syneresis or phase separation — water or oil migrating out of the gel matrix.
+This shows up when emulsification isn't robust enough, hold times are long, or the system is overloaded with liquids.

-- Validating the emulsification step (shear, addition order, stabilizing system)
+- Validate the emulsification step (shear, addition order, stabilizing system)

-- Setting and enforcing hold-time limits between mixing and depositing
+- Set and enforce hold-time limits between mixing and depositing

-- Including handling/vibration in stability work to reflect real shipping conditions
+- Include handling/vibration in stability work to reflect real shipping

 At KorNutra, the most reliable way to reduce gummy complaints is to stop treating them as random events and start treating them as measurable failure modes.
-The goal is to predict and prevent, not react and patch.
+Predict and prevent, don't react and patch.

-“Sticky” becomes water activity drift, barrier mismatch, or finishing/coating issues.
+“Sticky” becomes water activity drift, barrier mismatch, or finishing issues.
 “Melted” becomes a heat-stress threshold problem.
 “Taste changed” becomes headspace loss, oxidation, or packaging compatibility.

 - Test like distribution is real